Pradeesh-K/Python-Grasshopper/assignment-03-Pradeesh-K/README.md

 # Mesh and Network Traversal
-This repository contains solutions for traversing a mesh and a network, crucial for generating 3D-printable scripts in Rhino using Grasshopper.
+This repository contains solutions for traversing a mesh and a network, crucial for generating 3D-printable scripts in Grasshopper.
 The exercises and their corresponding solutions are structured as follows:

 ## 1 - Mesh Traverse
 Task: Define a function for traversing a mesh from boundary to boundary in a "straight" line and visualize the result.